wp-cli/handbook/philosophy.md

 When a command adds functionality not present in the WordPress admin (e.g. `wp search-replace`), it should solve one unique problem and interact with WordPress in some way.
 Good commands are born of true user need; for a new proposed WP-CLI command, there probably should be existing prior art in the ecosystem.

 If a command provides useful functionality, but it doesn't have anything to do with WordPress, it doesn't belong in WP-CLI.
-Similarly, an idea for a command is often better implemented as documentation.
+Similarly, an idea for a command is sometimes better implemented as a change to documentation instead.

 ## Consistency makes for an enjoyable user experience.